gravito-framework/gravito/docs/en/api/luminosity.md

 ---
-title: Orbit SEO
+title: Luminosity
 description: API reference for Gravito's SEO and Sitemap integration.
 ---

-# 🛰️ Orbit SEO
+# 🛰️ Luminosity

 The `@gravito/luminosity-adapter-hono` (or simply `OrbitLuminosity`) provides a seamless integration between Gravito's core and the SEO engine.